Why Are There So Many Flies in Outback Australia?

 They will crawl all over exposed skin, taking advantage of the electrolyte-rich sweat and moisture in eyes, noses, and mouths!

-Check out these handy and lightweight fly nets on Amazon.
+Check out these handy and lightweight fly nets.
 Perfect for traveling around Australia.

 Dung beetle introductions may help to tackle Outback flies